All Posts

 Haiti's First AI Hackathon This Weekend

-This Friday, fifteen teams will gather in Pétion-Ville for 48 hours of intensive AI development.
-It's Haiti's inaugural artificial intelligence hackathon, and the mission is straightforward: create a space where developers can build, learn, and forge lasting connections.
+This Friday, fifteen teams gather in Pétion-Ville for 48 hours of intensive AI development.
+Haiti's first artificial intelligence hackathon.
+The mission: build, learn, and forge connections that last.

 When: Friday, November 28 – Sunday, November 30, 2025